airbytehq/terraform-provider-airbyte/docs/data-sources/source_s3.md

 Read-Only:

-- `block_size` (Number) The chunk size in bytes to process at a time in memory from each file.
+- `block_size` (Number) Default: 0
+The chunk size in bytes to process at a time in memory from each file.
 If your data is particularly wide and failing during schema detection, increasing this should solve it.
 Beware of raising this too high as you could hit OOM errors.
-- `filetype` (String) must be one of ["jsonl"]
-- `newlines_in_values` (Boolean) Whether newline characters are allowed in JSON values.
+- `newlines_in_values` (Boolean) Default: false
+Whether newline characters are allowed in JSON values.
 Turning this on may affect performance.
 Leave blank to default to False.
-- `unexpected_field_behavior` (String) must be one of ["ignore", "infer", "error"] How JSON fields outside of explicit_schema (if given) are treated.
+- `unexpected_field_behavior` (String) must be one of ["ignore", "infer", "error"]; Default: "infer" How JSON fields outside of explicit_schema (if given) are treated.
 Check <a href="https://arrow.apache.org/docs/python/generated/pyarrow.json.ParseOptions.html" target="_blank">PyArrow documentation</a> for details